 A New Learning Structure

-To make things student-centered, teachers and faculty need to create a learning environment that puts student needs first.
-That means adjusting timed classes, eliminating permanent classroom seating structures, and thinking about academic advancement in a whole new way.
-What is convenient for adults is not always going to work in a student-centered environment.
-What is considered a “normal” school schedule and environment will need to be restructured to fit the needs of young learners.
-The question is, how can we make that happen?
+To successfully create a student-centered environment, teachers and faculty need to implement changes that place student needs as their main priority.
+From adjusting timed classes to eliminating permanent classroom seating structures, it’s important to start thinking about academic advancements in a whole new way.
+What is convenient for adults is not always the pertinent approach in a student-centered environment – “normal” school schedule and system need to be reconstructed to fit the needs of young learners.
+So how do we make that happen?

-A true student-centered classroom cannot exist without open communication and trust.
-It is up to the teacher to create a classroom atmosphere in which students feel safe to share their thoughts.
-It helps to get started on this at the very beginning of the school year to set the tone for what’s to come.
-During the first week of school, teachers should ask students how they would like their classroom experience to be during the upcoming school year.
+A true student-centered environment cannot exist without open communication and trust.
+Right from the start of the school year, it’s important to set the tone and atmosphere in classrooms in which students feel safe to share their thoughts and ask questions.
+This can simply be done by asking the students how they envision their classroom experience to be like for the upcoming school year.
 How should the classroom function and feel?
 Are there rules that need to be implemented to keep things in order?
-Allow students to discuss a few main points amongst themselves and then write down suggestions on a whiteboard.
-This exercise will help students discuss what matters to them and will build trust between themselves and their teacher.
+Allow the students to brainstorm ideas amongst themselves and write down suggestions on a whiteboard.
+This exercise will not only allow the students to openly communicate their preferences but also build their trust within the environment.

 Incorporate Project-Based Learning Activities

-Grades and test scores aren’t the accurate barometers for academic achievement that we think they are.
-Studies show that quantitative grades diminish student interest in learning, reduce academic risk-taking, and decrease the quality of thinking.
-In a student-centered classroom, activities and projects are engaging, and in-class productivity is high.
-Instead of reading from a textbook and answering questions on a take-home worksheet, students will solve real-world problems and create projects that will prepare them for the future.
+Contrary to popular belief, grades and test scores aren’t the accurate barometers for academic achievement.
+Studies show that quantitative grades diminish students’ interest in learning, reduce academic risk-taking, and decrease the quality of critical thinking.
+With student-centered classrooms where activities and projects are engaging and in-class productivity is high, students will be able to better solve real-world problems and create projects that will help prepare them for the future.

 Leadership in the Classroom and Beyond

-Giving students the opportunity to lead in the classroom is the perfect way to foster engagement.
-Each day, teachers can allow a few students to take charge of an activity that they choose.
-This will empower students to take ownership of their own learning experiences and will prepare them for taking the lead in the future.
-Creating the perfect student-centered learning classroom isn’t going to happen overnight, but with the right tools and mindset, teachers can integrate these learning practices into the lives of their students and create a better learning environment for everyone.
+Giving students opportunities to lead in classrooms is the perfect way to foster engagement.
+Allowing students to take charge in certain activities can not only empower them to take ownership of their own learning experience but also prepare them for any future leadership opportunities.
+With the right tools and mindset, teachers can integrate these learning practices into the lives of their students to create a perfect student-centered learning environment.